A Guide to Bankruptcy in Texas

 Under Chapter 13, you and your attorney propose a payment plan based on your ability to pay.
-Through this plan you usually pay back only part (if any) of your debts, and sometimes only a little to some of your creditors.
+Through this plan you usually pay back any amounts you are behind on your home or cars (if you want to keep them) and only part (if any) of your unsecured debts.

 Your plan states how much you pay each month — almost always much less than you were paying before.
-You pay that amount for a period usually covering three to five years, and at the end of that time you no longer owe any debts, except long-term ones like your home mortgage, if you so choose, and student loans.
+You pay that amount for a period usually covering three to five years, and at the end of that time you no longer owe any debts, except long-term ones like your home mortgage, if you so choose, and student loans and some taxes.
 The rest of the unpaid debts are discharged, or legally written off, and you are debt-free.

 Even a Simple Chapter 13 Is Very Powerful